 Data subjects can request the exercise of their rights via a written or oral request.
 In order to provide sufficient protection of the personal data processed by CPIPG companies and to prevent personal data misuse from taking place, CPIPG companies have introduced rules for the verification of the identity of the data subjects stated below.

-To request the exercise of the particular right in writing, the data subjects shall fill in the request form available for download here or available from the DPO.
+To request the exercise of the particular right in writing, the data subjects shall fill in the request form available for download here.
 The data subjects’ signatures on the request form needs to be officially certified.
 Depending on local law, data subjects may be able to have their signature certified e.g. at a notary office, post office, attorney-at-law, consulate or municipal/regional authority.
 The signature has to be officially certified in a country where the request is submitted to the given CPIPG company in person at the particular CPIPG company’s registered seat, sent via mail using a postal services provider or verified electronic means (e.g. data boxes in the Czech Republic).
 Particularly when sending the request via mail using a postal service provider in the countries outside of the EEA or the European Union, data subjects may be contacted by the given CPIPG company in order to further verify the identity.

 Data subjects may also request the exercise of their particular right in person at the given CPIPG company’s registered seat.
 Their identity will be verified by the particular CPIPG company’s designated employee (e.g. at a front desk), based on the submission of one of the following documents: personal ID card, passport or another official document with a photo sufficiently eligible to enable your clear identification.